Skip to content

 • Performing database maintenance operations on tables with millions of rows

-Insufficient execution time causes tasks to fail mid-operation, leaving partial results and requiring restart.
-While the queue system mitigates some execution time constraints through background processing, certain operations still require extended PHP execution windows.
+The queue system mitigates much of this through background processing, but certain operations still require extended PHP execution windows.

 Environment SizeRecommended max_execution_timeRationale

-Small (< 100 devices)300 seconds (5 minutes)Most operations complete within this window
+Small, under 100 devices300 seconds (5 minutes)Most operations complete within this window

 Terminal window